mouhebmanai/SatSolver/README.md

 * A set of variables : the variables present in the formula
 * the number of variables
 * the number of clauses
+##  <span style="color: blue;"> SatGenerator </span>
+SatGenerator is a small help program, that bases itself on taking (or generating) an assignment as a parameter.
+For a given number of values per formula,number of clauses, number of variables per clause and some seed it generated a formula which is satisfied by that given assignment.
 ##  <span style="color: blue;"> Presented algorithms </span>

 In this project a variation randomized and deterministic algorithms is applied.

 They all implement the interface CNFSATSolver in which common needed procedures are defined.
 Currently, they implement